tarwn/lessthandot-hugo/blogs/content/posts/2008-12-16-impersonating-a-sql-server-dba.md

       * Disk considerations such as file placement on spindles and dual channel configurations
       * Processing power.
       * OS editions.
 Standard vs. Enterprise and memory usage on 32bit.
-      * Internal disk plus external disk (Storage Area Network, Network Attached Storage etc&#8230;)
+      * Internal disk plus external disk (Storage Area Network, Network Attached Storage etc…)
   * Focus on disk configuration.
 RAID, controllers and such.
 High writes vs. reads and what RAID is better.
 This is key to disk performance and if not done correctly will kill performance
   * Learn about indexing.
 Using SQL Server tools like Database Tuning Advisor.
 Microsoft does a good job giving you tools to assist you so use them.
 Read about clustered, non-clustered and affects and differences.
   * Learn how to create statistics.
-It is not good enough to check &#8220;create statistics automatically&#8221;
+It is not good enough to check “create statistics automatically”
   * Understand how the database engine works from transaction in, to out
       * Understand execution plan basics
       * Table scans, index scans and seeks